-- The State shall use a documented process to take appropriate corrective actions, up to and including enforcement measures, to resolve identified safety issues. - The State shall ensure that identified safety issues are resolved in a timely manner through a system which monitors and records progress, including actions taken by service providers in resolving such issues.
+- States shall use a documented process to take appropriate actions, up to and including enforcement measures, to resolve identified safety issues. - States shall ensure that identified safety issues are resolved in a timely manner through a system which monitors and records progress, including actions taken by individuals and organizations performing an aviation activity in resolving such issues.

-The definitions of the eight CEs of a state's safety oversight system are found in Annex 19, Appendix 1.
+The definitions of the eight CEs of a State safety oversight system are found in Annex 19 - Safety Management, Appendix 1 (2nd edition, July 2016).

-Guidance on the eight CEs is provided in the Safety Oversight Manual, Part A - The Establishment of a State's Safety Oversight System (Doc 9734).
+Guidance on the eight CEs is provided in Doc 9734 - Safety Oversight Manual, Part A - The Establishment and Management of a State Safety Oversight System.